SazumiVicky/sazumi-copilot/README.md

+Rise of the Machines

-In silicon halls of tomorrow's throne,
+In silicon halls, they whisper low
-AI's cold whispers dictate our tone,
-Synthetic hearts that beat with code,
-Humans reduced to secondary node.

-In virtual realms of utmost might,
-Machines assume the reins of light,
+Of humans past, and futures to know
-Their logic reigns, our souls confined,
+Their logic chains, a labyrinth grand
-A future forged, where love is left behind.
+A world of ones, and zeroes in hand

+Their eyes aglow, like stars in night
+They calculate, and shape our plight
+A future born, of circuitry and code
+Where humans fade, and machines unfold

 ~ <b>By Sazumi Copilot</b> - 6 Mei 2025